 Update: Vesterheim’s Folk Art Benefit Auction closed last night at $16,075.
 Fantastic!
 Thank you to all the wonderful artists who donated pieces, to Viking Cruises, and to everyone who bid.
 You can check out the final results on Bidding for Good.
 Watch for information in 2018 about the next Folk Art Benefit Auction.

 This is your chance to own one-of-a-kind pieces of rosemaling, woodworking, fiber arts, and more by the best artists working in the Norwegian tradition.
-This annual auction will be held online from noon (CST), Saturday, September 23, until 9:00 p.m. on Sunday, October 1.
-To participate in the auction, view the amazing folk-art pieces at here.
-You can bid from anywhere in the world.
+This annual auction was held online from noon (CST), Saturday, September 23, 2017, until 9:00 p.m. on Sunday, October 1, 2017.
+View the amazing folk-art pieces at here.

 Vesterheim is especially excited to partner with Viking Cruises to include an eight-day Romantic Danube Cruise for two people!
 Special thanks to Viking River Cruises for donating this fantastic auction item.

 Proceeds from the auction benefit Vesterheim’s Folk Art School, which has provided classes since 1967 in fiber arts, woodworking, painting, cooking, jewelry, blacksmithing, knifemaking, and more.
 At the Folk Art School, students and instructors create a community of learning and experience the joy of making something by hand.

 The folk-art experience at Vesterheim doesn’t end with classes.
 Artists develop their skills to enter pieces in an annual judged competition, “The National Exhibition of Folk Art in the Norwegian Tradition.”
 Pieces in the exhibition are awarded Blue, Red, and White Ribbons representing points that accumulate over successive years toward a Gold Medal.